MicrosoftDocs/power-automate-docs/articles/desktop-flows/errors.md

 Apart from errors, the flow designer also displays warnings that indicate non-critical issues in your desktop flows.
 Warnings don't prevent desktop flows from running but indicate possible unwanted functionality, such as infinite recursions of subflows.

-## Review errors and warnings using the error pane
+## Review errors and warnings using the errors pane

 The errors pane is the flow designer component responsible for displaying information regarding occurred errors and warnings.